The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 Writing lay summaries as well as other types of medical docs is a complex deal.
 Automation of some processes may simplify some aspects, in particular, proofreading.

-WProofreader extension with online medical dictionaries
+WProofreader extension with online spelling dictionaries

 When doing research for this piece, we’ve come across several lists of must-have tools for medical writing.